Rainier-rq/FollowSoftConstraints/README.md

 ```
 In the first stage, the model is trained using the the datasets corresponding to simpler curriculums.

-Then it is further trained using the datasets corresponding to the more challenging curriculums.
+Then the trained model is further trained using the datasets corresponding to the more challenging curriculums.

 ## Citation
 ```